clojurebridge-oresund/curriculum/outline/intro.md

 * What is Clojure good at?
 * What does Clojure look like?
 * What is a REPL?
-* Simple values
+* Simple data
     - Numbers
-* Assigning names to values
+* Assigning names to data

 ## Why Clojure?